ironwolfgames/havenwood-web/HOUSES.md

 ##### Concepts

 - Research cards are split into 3 levels with a deck for each level.
-- Research cards have a cost of 1-3 different resources with the amount of each resource cost increasing with the level of the research card.
+- Research cards have a cost of 1-3 different resources.
-- Research cards have graphical links that go to the edge of the cards that can connect to links on adjacent cards; links that are connected result in the player gaining the indicated amount of Knowledge or Insight.
+- Each card features 3–6 "Links" located at specific positions (Top, Bottom, Upper Left, Upper Right, Bottom Left, Bottom Right).
-- Knowledge is used for tech tree advancements and Insight is used for magic tree advancements.
+- When a card is placed such that a Link connects to a Link on an adjacent card, the player gains the specific reward associated with *that specific link* (e.g., 1 Knowledge or 1 Insight).

 #### Action

 - From the display of research cards, spend the necessary resources to buy research cards and place them orthogonally in a tableau up to the research limit such that the links on adjacent cards connect.
-- When links are completed, the player gains the associated amount of Knowledge or Insight.
+- For every completed connection, gain the associated amount of Knowledge or Insight.

 #### B. Auxiliary action - **Apply**